 This article is for new site managers of Get Connected, Community Connect, Campus Connect, and Corporate Connect sites.
-This article will be further updated with additional links soon (Nov.
-2017).

 How do you know if your site is ready for volunteers to begin finding the volunteer opportunities of their dreams?
 This article builds on this handy checklist, providing links and additional information to help you ensure that you're ready to go.
 This checklist is divided into several sections:

 - Site Management Tasks